 St. Margaret’s church was erected probably in the 13th century, when a nave was founded.
 In the fourteenth century, the chancel was added, and in the fifteenth a porch.
 Around 1600, a western tower was built.
-In the nineteenth century, the Victorian renovation of the temple was carried out, during which the sacristy was added, the windows in the nave and chancel arch were replaced.
+In 1869 the Victorian renovation of the church was carried out, during which the sacristy was added, the windows in the nave and chancel arch were replaced.